hashicorp/terraform-provider-google/website/docs/r/redis_instance.html.markdown

     If it is not provided, the provider project is used.

 * `auth_string` - (Optional) AUTH String set on the instance.
 This field will only be populated if auth_enabled is true.

+<a name="nested_persistence_config"></a>The `persistence_config` block supports:

+* `persistence_mode` -
+  (Required)
+  Optional.
+Controls whether Persistence features are enabled.
+If not provided, the existing value will be used.
+  - DISABLED: 	Persistence is disabled for the instance, and any existing snapshots are deleted.
+  - RDB: RDB based Persistence is enabled.
+  Possible values are `DISABLED` and `RDB`.

+* `rdb_snapshot_period` -
+  (Required)
+  Optional.
+Available snapshot periods for scheduling.
+  - ONE_HOUR:	Snapshot every 1 hour.
+  - SIX_HOURS:	Snapshot every 6 hours.
+  - TWELVE_HOURS:	Snapshot every 12 hours.
+  - TWENTY_FOUR_HOURS:	Snapshot every 24 horus.
+  Possible values are `ONE_HOUR`, `SIX_HOURS`, `TWELVE_HOURS`, and `TWENTY_FOUR_HOURS`.

+* `rdb_next_snapshot_time` -
+  Output only.
+The next time that a snapshot attempt is scheduled to occur.
+  A timestamp in RFC3339 UTC "Zulu" format, with nanosecond resolution and up to nine fractional digits.
+  Examples: "2014-10-02T15:01:23Z" and "2014-10-02T15:01:23.045123456Z".

+* `rdb_snapshot_start_time` -
+  (Optional)
+  Optional.
+Date and time that the first snapshot was/will be attempted, and to which future snapshots will be aligned.
+If not provided, the current time will be used.
+  A timestamp in RFC3339 UTC "Zulu" format, with nanosecond resolution and up to nine fractional digits.
+  Examples: "2014-10-02T15:01:23Z" and "2014-10-02T15:01:23.045123456Z".

 <a name="nested_maintenance_policy"></a>The `maintenance_policy` block supports: